Rupert Thorneloe: Military career

 On 6 September 1991, Thorneloe was commissioned as a second lieutenant on probation in the Welsh Guards on a short service commission.
 His commission was later confirmed and backdated to 5 August 1989, and he was promoted to lieutenant with seniority from 5 August 1991.
 He served in Northern Ireland as a platoon commander and company second-in-command, and also worked for a year as an intelligence liaison officer for his regiment, liaising with the Royal Ulster Constabulary Special Branch in South Armagh.
-According to author Toby Harnden, who became a friend of Thorneloe in Northern Ireland in the late 1990s, Thorneloe played a key role in the British campaign against the IRA's South Armagh sniper and the arrest of four members of one of the sniper teams.
+According to author Toby Harnden, who became a friend of Thorneloe in Northern Ireland in the late 1990s, Thorneloe played a key role in the British campaign against the IRA's South Armagh sniper and the capture of four members of one of the sniper teams.

 Thorneloe was promoted to captain on 1 April 1995.
 He switched to a special regular commission on 5 October 1995, and an ordinary regular commission on 18 September 1996, electing to make the Army his permanent career.
 He was appointed battalion adjutant and, on 30 September 1999, was promoted to major, and posted to Permanent Joint Headquarters, Northwood, where he worked in intelligence analysis.
 In 2002, Thorneloe studied at the Joint Service Command and Staff College, Shrivenham, and then took command of a company in Bosnia.
 Later, in 2004, Thorneloe moved to HQ 1st (UK) Armoured Division as Operations Officer.

 In 2005, as the division was due to take over the role of Multi-National Division (South-East) (Iraq), Thorneloe was sent to Iraq ahead of the main deployment, and travelled to Basra to begin planning for the transition to Iraqi control.
 The Times said that the divisional commander Lieutenant General John Cooper "looked on Thorneloe as his right-hand man in analysing and presenting the options in this process".
 On 8 September 2006, Thorneloe was appointed Member of the Order of the British Empire for his service in the Iraq War.
 He became military assistant first to the Assistant Chief of the Defence Staff (Policy), Major General Andrew Stewart, and then to the Secretary of State for Defence, Des Browne.

 Thorneloe was promoted to lieutenant colonel on 30 June 2008, and became Commanding Officer of his battalion just before it deployed to Afghanistan in April 2009 with about a Battle Group of about 1,000 troops based first at Camp Bastion and later in Nad-e-Ali in Helmand Province.